Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/textures/point_density.rst

 Point Density
 *************

-Used to add volumetric points for each particle or vertex of another object.
+The *Point Density* node is used to add volumetric points for each particle or vertex of another object.

 Inputs